Beasley Allen Law Firm, Montgomery, Alabama

 Elizabeth (Liz) joined Beasley Allen Law Firm in 2012 as an attorney in the Mass Torts Section.
 She is currently working on talcum powder litigation, representing women who developed ovarian cancer due to Johnson’s Baby Powder and Shower to Shower products.

-Liz was recently named by The National Trial Lawyers to the Alabama Top 40 Under 40 List, an honor given to only a select group of lawyers for their superior skills and qualifications in the field.
+Liz was recently named by The National Trial Lawyers to the Alabama Top 40 Under 40 List, an honor given to only a select group of lawyers for their superior skills and qualifications.

 • Alabama (2012)